NerdNu/OddJob/README.md

  * `%uuid%` - The UUID of the target player, or `-` if `null` (not specified).
  * `%seconds%` - The task time specified as seconds since Epoch [1].
  * `%ms%` - The task time specified as milliseconds since Epoch.
  * `%now-seconds%` - The current time specified as seconds since Epoch.
-Note that this may be later than `%seconds` if the task was delayed waiting for the target player to log in.
+   Note that this may be later than `%seconds%` if the task was delayed waiting for the target player to log in.
  * `%now-ms%` - The current time specified as milliseconds since Epoch.

 When a new task is defined, `%now-seconds%` and `%now-ms%` can be substituted